holmesse/project-goto-statement/README.md

 ## Features
-This program has 10 features total and all of the features utilize one of two textfiles `allwords.txt` or `commonwords.txt`
+This program has 10 features total and all of the features utilize one of two textfiles `allwords.txt` or `commonwords.txt`.

 ### Feature01
-Taking a single command-line argument, a string or integer, the program returns either all of the anagrams for the given string or a randomly selected string with the same number of anagrams as the given integer.
+Feature01 takes a single command-line argument of either a string or an integer.
+- If the command-line argument is a string, the program will return all of the anagrams for the given string, provided the string is a valid word.
+- If the command-line argument is an integer, the program randomly selects a word with a number of anagrams equal to the provided integer.

 #### Example
 Assume that the main program is called `Feature01`.